March 4th, 2021

 What are you doing to tell your story or to leave records for your family to tell your story?
 Do you have letters, photographs, memorabilia?
 Have you interviewed women of note and recorded these interviews?
 Are these items you can share with libraries and archives to magnify the story of how the women in your life have advanced society?
 Representation begets representation.

 On March 19 at noon, WVU Libraries will host an online session about a newly developing Feminist Activist Archives at the West Virginia and Regional History Center.
 This new focus in our archive seeks to tell the story of West Virginia women who have actively worked to improve the lives of women of all walks of life.
 We invite everyone who is interested in learning more about documenting women and archives in West Virginia to join us for this important conversation.
-Details and a link to register for the event can be found at exhibits.lib.wvu.edu/virtual.
+Details and a link to register for the event can be found at exhibits.lib.wvu.edu/virtual-offerings.